Health & Safety

 Baby wipes do not expire in the same way as formula milk or even car seat bases expire.

-Most manufacturers of baby wipes state their products have a shelf life of between 2-3 years (when fully sealed and unopened) after the date of manufacture.
+Most manufacturers state their products have a shelf life of between 2-3 years (when fully sealed and unopened) after the date of manufacture.

 Much like stollers, although baby wipes do not have an expiration date, they don’t unfortunately last forever.

-The biggest issue for parents is not the shelf life of a pack of wipes, it’s actually the issue of wipes drying out and becoming less effective.
+The biggest issue for parents is not the shelf life of a pack, it’s actually the issue of wipes drying out and becoming less effective.

-So let’s take a look at why baby wipes expire and when to replace them.
+So let’s take a look at why they expire and when to replace them.

 Why Do Baby Wipes Expire?